GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 $
   "WER" = (s + d + i) / n,
 $
-where $s$ is the number of substitutions, $d$ of deletions, and $i$ of insertions needed to transform the true sentence into the predicted text.
+where $s$ is the number of substitutions, $d$ is the number of deletions, and $i$ is the number of insertions needed to transform the true sentence into the predicted text.
-$n$ counts the total number of words of the ground truth transcript.
+$n$ counts the total number of words in the ground truth transcript.
 The #acr("WER") quantifies the difference between the original and transcribed text.
 The total number of errors $s + d + i$ is also called the Levenshtein or edit distance, which Vladimir Levenshtein proposed in 1965 @levenshtein_binary_1965.
 Its default formulation considers comparing two strings at the character level.